YouTube Copyright Rules & Policies – Ultimate Claims Guide

-Your ultimate guide to how YouTube copyright works.
+Your ultimate guide to YouTube copyright rules.
 We cover copyright claims, disputes, strikes, and rules about how to use copyrighted music.

 Written By Audrey Marshall